bpaauwe/udi-aeris-poly/README.md

 # Release Notes

+- 1.0.9 07/18/2020
+   - Add kph2ms function to convert windspeed for ETo calculation
+   - Fix condition so that the conversion needed when not metric are correct.
+   - Add update latitude data from current observation data.
 - 1.0.8 07/18/2020
    - Fix UOM for windspeed.
 Metric UOM is KPH, not M/S.
    - Update temperature range for celcius to go lower.